2nd December 2021

 In order to issue a WUP the petitioning creditor must pay issuing fees of between £400 and £800, court fees of £280, plus a court deposit of £1,600, making this a costly debt collection method.
 However, due to the financial outlay required, you can be sure that any creditor taking this action has every intention to wind up your company; a WUP is much more than just a threat.
 To help you understand the WUP process and procedure we’ve created the following step-by-step guide:

 Creditors will usually attempt to recover a debt initially by issuing a formal claim for payment.
 If this doesn’t result in the debt being paid within 21 days, and the owed amount is more than £750, the creditor can ask a solicitor to assist in issuing a WUP.
+This figure has increased to £10,000 as per the Government's temporary measures which will apply for the period 1 October 2021 to 31 March 2022.
 Because of the costs incurred (which total between £1,490 and £1,990), usually the debt will have to be greater than this amount for the creditor to pursue this option.
 The court will review the petition and if accepted it will be forwarded to the owing company.

 After the petition is issued you have a few options to consider, but regardless of the course of action you choose to pursue, it must be done without hesitation; once the court grants the Winding Up Order it will be too late.
 You have 7 days to do one of the following: